 The NGISC Report on the Lottery

-The NGISC report does not provide any evidence that lottery operators target the poor or lower-income population.
+The NGISC report does not provide any evidence that keluaran sgp operators target the poor or lower-income population.
 Indeed, marketing to the poor would be a terrible idea for a lottery.
 In addition, people frequently buy lottery tickets outside of their own neighborhoods, and many of these areas are associated with low-income residents.
 Compared to these areas, high-income residential neighborhoods have fewer stores and gas stations and, consequently, fewer lottery outlets.

 The gambling fallacy